 The University will review the bursary annually and reserves the right to vary or withdraw this bursary at its sole discretion but changes will not be applied retrospectively.

-The University will pay 10% of the self-funded portion (the net figure after all other financial awards) of your tuition fees for each year you are registered and studying on the course (pro rata for part year programmes).
+The University will pay 10% of the self-funded portion (the net figure after all other financial awards) of your tuition fees.
 The bursary will not be applied in the overtime (writing-up) period for research degree students, taught students who are re-sitting examinations or student visitors registering and undertaking miscellaneous study.